neerajk555/SQL-Training-exercise/Capstone_Project.md

 ### **INTERMEDIATE LEVEL (Goals 5-8): Complex Queries & Multiple Table Operations**

-**⚠️ IMPORTANT - 2-Day Timeline Guidance:**
+**⚠️ REQUIRED - All Goals Must Be Completed:**
-- **If completing in 2 days:** Complete Goals 1-4 fully, then attempt 3-4 queries from Goals 5-6 only
+- Complete ALL queries in Goals 5-8
-- **Don't attempt to finish everything!** Focus on depth over breadth
+- These are not optional - they are part of the core curriculum
-- Goals 7-8 are optional - skip these if on a tight deadline
+- If you're short on time, complete at least the first 4-5 queries from each goal
-- For Day 2, prioritize: 5a-5d (Joins) and 6a-6c (Subqueries)
+- Goals 5-8 demonstrate essential SQL skills for real-world applications
-- It's perfectly fine to complete just the BASIC level (Goals 1-4) in 2 days!
+- Plan your time accordingly to complete these intermediate queries

 ---

-### **Goal 5: Multi-Table Joins and Analysis** 🔵 INTERMEDIATE
+### **Goal 5: Multi-Table Joins and Analysis** ⭐ REQUIRED
 **Module Focus:** Joins (Module 5)

 **Task:** Combine data from multiple tables to answer complex questions.